 "I am not a big fan of the Solicitors Qualifying Examination, but understand that we can’t ignore it"

-In the biggest shake-up in legal education in the UK in decades, the Solicitors Regulation Authority (SRA) announced their decision to introduce the Solicitors Qualifying Examination (SQE) in September 2021 which will reform the solicitor qualification in England and Wales.
+In the biggest shake-up in legal education in the UK in decades, the Solicitors Regulation Authority (SRA) announced their decision to introduce the Solicitors Qualifying Examination (SQE) from September 2021 which will reform the solicitor qualification in England and Wales.